Medication Search: Tussionex

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Breathing: Hydrocodone can suppress breathing.
-Children are more likely to experience serious breathing problems, including death.
-For this reason, this medication should not be given to children less than 6 years old.
 If you are at risk for breathing difficulties – for example, if you have asthma – discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Constipation: This medication may cause constipation or worsen existing constipation.
 Eating a high-fibre diet and following good bowel habits will help to minimize this effect.
 If you develop constipation easily or you have chronic constipation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.